 Radiography is the method of choice, when the correct position of the elements in the assembled inflator has to be verified.

-It also allows the documentation of the correct function of the inflators' mechanical elements after ignition; see also figure 13.
+It also allows the documentation of the correct function of the inflators' mechanical elements after ignition; see also Figure 14: sample of a radiography.